-Cannabis, specifically marijuana, has completely destroyed the lives of individuals, dating back to the war on drugs during the Richard Nixon era.
+Cannabis laws, specifically marijuana, has completely destroyed the lives of individuals, dating back to the war on drugs during the Richard Nixon era.
 What was proposed as a necessary path to eliminating drug use in America, quickly shifted into an inequitable attack on minorities that has spanned decades.
-Disproportionately hurting minorities, those with lower socio-economic backgrounds, and similar, only now are we beginning to correct some of those wrongs, including New York’s equitable approach to legalizing marijuana.
+Disproportionately hurting minorities and those with lower socio-economic backgrounds, only now are we beginning to correct some of those wrongs, including New York’s equitable approach to legalizing marijuana.

 Background: The War on Drugs and the Present

 The war on drugs was designed to harm specific groups as one top Nixon aid confirmed the targeting of certain groups, saying in a 1994 interview published in 2016, “we knew we couldn’t make it illegal to be either against the war or black, but by getting the public to associate the hippies with marijuana and blacks with heroin, and then criminalizing both heavily, we could disrupt those communities.
 We could arrest their leaders, raid their homes, break up their meetings, and vilify them night after night on the evening news.
 Did we know we were lying about the drugs?
 Of course, we did.”

 The path to remedy comes in many shapes: decriminalizing cannabis, overturning prior convictions, condemning the war on drugs, but the reality is, it’s impossible to correct all of the wrongs.
 There is no way to give back lost years of life.
 There is no way to repair broken homes, families, and so on.
 Even recent promises are behind in so many places, including the sweeping pardoning outlined in Joe Biden’s campaigning.
 As one person wrote when telling their story of how cannabis prohibition ruined his life via a 60-month sentencing, since taking office, “[Joe Biden] has pardoned two turkeys – and no people.”